Art Therapy for Addiction Treatment

 How it Works

 A person who’s been battling addiction may often feel like their life is out of control as if there’s little structure to it.
-Art therapy for addiction treatment works under a sense of rules and regulations that are comfortable, even cozy, that can provide some gentle, simple structure.
+Art therapy for addiction treatment works under a sense of rules and regulations that are comfortable, even cozy, and that can provide some gentle, simple structure.
 Art therapy here at Glendora Recovery Center can include learning the basics of drawing or painting, as well as learning how light, shadow, and contrast all operate as well as so much more – all done in a way so as to bring in a non-threatening sense of structure.
 Through this, folks can better express what they’re really feeling.

 Should someone be unable to discuss their feelings in the present or past, as well as what led them to feel as they did, then it would ultimately be a challenge for them to overcome the underlying traumas that lead to their addiction.
 Art therapy can help here by making it possible for someone to take something that happened to them, or an emotion they felt, and then illustrate it.
-This provides a safe, “free” space for someone to really focus on the parts of their addiction that mattered the most to them.
+This provides a safe, “free” space for someone to really focus on the parts of their addiction that matter the most to them.

 A Recovery Center Offering Art Therapy for Addiction Treatment